How much does it cost to sell a house?

 Don’t just ask your local removals business to carry out the work.
 Also obtain written fixed fee quotations from other businesses in the surrounding area.
 If you are moving area, you might also consider asking for quotes from removal firms in the new area to which you are moving.

-In order to keep costs down, some removal businesses insist that your furniture and possessions are packed in a particular way and left somewhere convenient to take them out the property.
+In order to keep removal costs down, some removal businesses insist that your furniture and possessions are packed in a particular way and left somewhere convenient to take them out the property.
 They may charge you fees if you don’t comply.
 So check the terms and conditions of your contract.

 Disassemble your furniture if possible